K4 Curriculum

 Integrated Curriculum

-The Geneva School is committed to a theme-based curriculum that is intricately woven and integrated across all subject areas.
-No subject is taught in isolation.
-For example, each fall K4 students study a unit on Native Americans.
-In this unit, the students learn the following concepts through multimodal means while having fun learning about real-world applications:
+The Geneva School is committed to a theme-based curriculum that is intricately woven and integrated across all subject areas—no subject is taught in isolation.
+For example, K4 students study a unit on Native Americans each fall, where they learn the following concepts through multimodal means while having fun learning about real-world applications:

 • Math: Students recognize and re-create the patterns, symbols, colors, and shapes unique to the Native American culture.